rlalak/cobiro-product/README.md

 To run unit tests use command `bin/phpunit`

-Is better to call all scripts from `bin` directory inside application container to make sure environment where we run this script has all requiredments.
+Is better to call all scripts inside application container to make sure environment, where we run this script, meet all requirements.
 To call command inside application you have to run application and then use command like this `docker exec -it cobiro-product_app_1 bin/phpunit`.